A. K. Gopalan v. State of Madras: Background

 Communist leader A.K Gopalan had been under detention since December 1947, since his sentencing under ordinary criminal law.
 Those convictions were subsequently set aside.
 On 1 March 1950, while he was in Madras jail, Gopalan was served with an order made under Section 3(1) of the Preventive Detention Act, 1950.
 The provision allows the Central Government or the State Government to detain anyone in order to prevent them from acting in any manner prejudicial to the national defense, foreign relations, national security, state security, public order, or the maintenance of essential supplies and services.

 Gopalan filed a petition under Article 32 of the Constitution of India for a writ of habeas corpus against his detention.
 Gopalan was prohibited from disclosing the grounds under which he was detained because of Section 14 of the Act, which prohibited such disclosure even in a court of law.
 He claimed that the order detaining him violated Articles 14, 19, and 21 of the Constitution and that the provisions of the Act violated Article 22 of the Constitution.

 The matter was placed before a six-judge bench.
 M. K. Nambiar, with S.K.
 Aiyar and V.G.
 Rao represented Gopalan.
 K. Rajah Aiyar, the Advocate-General for the State of Madras, with C.R.
 Pattabi Raman and R. Ganapathi represented the State of Madras.
 M.C.
 Setalvad represented the Union of India, which was an intervener in the case.

-Judgment
+Judgement

 All six judges wrote separate opinions.
 The majority held that Section 14 of the Act, which restricted disclosure of the grounds of detention, was unconstitutional.
 Justice Fazl Ali wrote a dissenting judgment.